AndroidCorrelation/webrtc-cmake/README.md

-###webrtc-cmake
+### webrtc-cmake
-Building webrtc.googlesource.com with Cmake Documentation for build flags, to be passed as "-D..."
+Building webrtc.googlesource.com with Cmake
+WIP.
+Current focus is on interop with nixpkgs (darwin+linux) Documentation for build flags, to be passed as "-D..." will be here...

 **WebRTC is a free, open software project** that provides browsers and mobile